by Christopher Izant

 Call Log Data Collection

 The Wiretap Act’s counterpart for non-content surveillance was the Pen Register and Trap and Trace Device Statute (“Pen/Trap Statute”).
 In line with the Supreme Court’s decision in Smith v.
-Maryland, which held that call log information was not protected under the Fourth Amendment, Congress pass the Pen/Trap Statute in 1986, and amended it shortly thereafter with the Electronic Communications Privacy Act (“ECPA”).
+Maryland, which held that call log information was not protected under the Fourth Amendment, Congress passed the Pen/Trap Statute in 1986, and amended it shortly thereafter with the Electronic Communications Privacy Act (“ECPA”).
 The Pen/Trap Statute required an agency applying for a court order to install a device to specify the target phone number and show that the information to be collected would be “relevant to an ongoing criminal investigation.”
 The statute also imposed a 60-day time limit, maintenance of records, and reporting requirements, including any information recorded by the device.
 Since IMSI-catchers can collect this data in real time, the Pen/Trap Statute standards should be viewed as a bare minimum.

 Retrospective Location Data Collection